 The Tempera Laboratory

 Approximately 90 percent of the world population is infected with EBV and carries the virus in a silent state for life.
 Although EBV infection is asymptomatic in most cases, in some people it can cause infectious mononucleosis.
 In immunocompromised individuals, such as in HIV-infected persons and transplant recipients, EBV can cause B-cell transformation and malignancies including Burkitt’s lymphoma, nasopharyngeal carcinoma, and Hodgkin’s and non-Hodgkin’s lymphomas.
-EBV-associated cancers still treated with chemotherapy, even though they have a specific pathogenic cause, but various attempts are being made to target EBV directly and develop EBV-specific therapies.
+EBV-associated cancers are still treated with chemotherapy, even though they have a specific pathogenic cause, but various attempts are being made to target EBV directly and develop EBV-specific therapies.

 One approach to control EBV infectivity is by changing the expression of viral genes.
 The Tempera lab studies how epigenetics contributes to regulating the gene expression patterns adopted by EBV during latency.
 They utilize their expertise in genomics and genome-wide data analysis to better understand the link between the three-dimensional structure of chromosomes, chromatin composition and gene expression during EBV latency.